fma91/Hieranoid2_update/README.md

-## This repository is "forked" from git clone https://bartok91@bitbucket.org/sonnhammergroup/hieranoid.git.
+## This repository is "forked" from https://bitbucket.org/sonnhammergroup/hieranoid/src/master/
 Done with the intention of testing and updating.